simonetravaglini1/simonetravaglini1.github.io/README.md

 My work experience has been characterised by occasional jobs to pay for my studies.
 Despite this, I can say that I have had stimulating experiences and learned to adapt to different contexts by working in diverse teams.

 ### ABC...
 Sport (seasonal) June-September
-During the summer period between 2020 and 2023 I worked as a sports instructor at a summer centre, with school-age boys and girls.
+During the summer period between 2020 and 2023 I worked as a sports instructor at a summer center, with school-age boys and girls.

 ### MVS Multivendor Services September 2017 - June 2018
 IT Consultant: Installation of software and operating systems on computers of BancoBPM banking group, order control, picking and preparation of packages for deliveries.
 First level help desk attendant for problems related to hardware, workstation and servers of company PCs